laurent22/joplin/readme/gsoc2022/index.md

 # Google Summer of Code 2022

 Joplin has a young but well proven history.
-All students and Joplin users and developers are welcome to participate in the hopefully third year Summer of Code program with Joplin.
+All contributors, Joplin users and developers are welcome to participate in the hopefully third year Summer of Code program with Joplin.
 This year the main themes will be:

 - **Plugin development** - implementing new features using Joplin's plugin system.
 - **External desktop applications** - build external Joplin applications by retrieving, creating or modifying notes via the Data API.
 - **External server applications** - leverage the Joplin Server API to provide online features to Joplin users.
 - And you are welcome to suggest your own ideas.

-Mentors, administrators and students: read [Summer of Code](https://developers.google.com/open-source/gsoc) occasionally.
+Mentors, administrators and contributors: read [Summer of Code](https://developers.google.com/open-source/gsoc) occasionally.
 Also read the [Summer of Code FAQ](https://developers.google.com/open-source/gsoc/faq).

 **Please read this page carefully as most likely it will have all the answers to the questions you might have, such as how to build the app, how to contribute and what are the rules for submitting a pull request.**